eclipse/steady/README.md

 - Static and dynamic analyses are not implemented for Python
 - Java 9 multi-release archives are not supported (classes below `META-INF/versions` are simply ignored)

-## Todo (upcoming changes)

-The following is a subset of pending feature requests:

-- Static and dynamic analysis for Python
-- Support of JavaScript (client- and server-side)
-- UI dashboards for workspaces

 ## Acknowledgement